ariez08/plants-disease/README.md

 * Chili (87/90)
 * Tomato (93/77)

-**the accuracy percentages would and may be changed overtime
+* the accuracy percentages would and may be changed overtime ** this repo is reuploaded and beforely used in capstone project Bangkit Academy 2023